Small Intestinal Bacterial Overgrowth: What to Know

 - Stick to a Schedule: Go to bed and wake up at the same time every day.

-- Create a Bedtime Routine: Engage in calming activities like reading or warm baths before bed.
+- Create a Bedtime Routine: Engage in calming activities, such as reading or taking a warm bath, before bed.

-- Make Your Room Comfortable: Keep the bedroom cool, dark, and quiet.
+- Make Your Room Comfortable: Keep the bedroom calm, dark, and quiet.

 - Limit Screen Time: Avoid screens at least an hour before bed.